 Add a feminine edge to the look by introducing touches of this season’s fashionable pastels and muted brights.
 “Consider incorporating pops of dusty rose, petrol blue or jewel tones in cushions, a fabulous statement swivel armchair or artwork,” says Danielle.
 “And remember – less is more.
 Just one or two carefully considered colour additions will lift your monochromatic scheme without detracting from it.”

 The addition of feminine pastel tones and faux fur throws is an effective way to soften a moody noir palette.
-Shown here at the Carlisle Homes Highland Piermont home.
+Shown here in our Piermont home at Carlisle Homes' Highlands Display Centre.

 Mix curvy and comfy with sleek lines